MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 ### Instantiation code

-The `PRODUCER_accelerometer_init_ALL` function instantiates two producers with different IDs and production periods
+The `PRODUCER_accelerometer_init_factory` function instantiates two producers with different IDs and production periods

 The source code is available in the following files.
 * [sp-producer-accelerometer.h](/ProducerConsumerUsingShieldedPlug/src/main/c/sp-producer-accelerometer.h)